|

 She also includes a letter from Lieutenant Governor William Phips, a letter from

-This site is dedicated as a research base for teachers/students of any level to begin their research on the Salem Witch Trials.
-There is a small overview of the event by the creator of the site, but the site’s real value comes in the form of its extensive number of links
+This site provides a research base for teachers/students of any level on the Salem Witch Trials.
+There is a small overview of the event by the creator of the site, but the sites real value comes in the form of its extensive number of links

 (this site is included among the numerous links).
 These links and a brief synopsis of the content of